-- County councils within the National Park – five from North Yorkshire County Council, one from Cumbria County Council and one from Lancashire County Council.
+- Unitary, County and City Councils within the National Park – ten from North Yorkshire Council, three from Westmorland and Furness Council, one from Lancashire County Council and one from Lancaster City Council.

-It is preferred that as county or district councillors, the local authority appointees should represent constituents living within the National Park.
+It is preferred that as the local authority appointees should represent constituents living within the National Park.
 Their divisions or wards should ideally be situated either wholly or partly within the National Park.
 Local authorities are encouraged to consider this when appointing councillors to be Members of the National Park Authority.

 Appointments are normally made by local authorities at their annual meetings following elections.
-County council elections are held every four years, while district council elections are held on four-yearly cycles that are specific to each council:
+County council elections are held every four years.

 ‘National’ Secretary of State appointees